Aircraft Information Window

 Getting detailed information about aircrafts

 LiveTraffic can show aircraft information and updated flight data.
 Note that the current flight data (like position, speed, altitude and so on) represent the aircraft as shown in X-Plane.
 This is supposingly very close to reality, but LiveTraffic certainly needs to interpolate between available data points, so there is some degree of freedom.
-And it lacks the buffering time (see config) behind real time anyway.
+And it lacks the buffering time (see ) behind real time anyway.

-link symbol in the Tracking Data line opens a browser page on the channel's tracking site focusing on the aircraft.
-The
+and are explained below.
+The link symbol in the Tracking Data line opens a browser page on the channel's tracking site focusing on the aircraft.
+The Camera button starts the .
+The Visible and Auto Visible buttons .

-• Plugin > LiveTraffic > Aircraft Info... for a window inside X-Plane
+Plugin > LiveTraffic > Aircraft Info...

-• Plugin > LiveTraffic > Aircraft Info...
-(Popped out) for creating a popped out window in a native operating system window, which could be moved anywhere.
 It makes most sense if you have and use for this purpose a monitor, which is not filled by X-Plane, e.g. if you keep one monitor for flight planner, moving map or the like.
 Otherwise the popped out window would become hidden behind X-Plane once X-Planes gets the focus - just like any other window as well.
-The initial position of any new window might not be optimal and you might need to drag it out of a corner to see it completely.

 Several aircraft information windows can be opened in parallel, just select the above menu items as often as you like.